Itsy Docs

 Assigning a Group to a Staff Member

 Groups can be assigned to specific staff members for ownership and accountability.
-Assign a group from the detail page, then use the "Assigned to Me" filter to quickly find your groups.
+Assign a group from the detail page header, then use the "Assigned to Me" filter to quickly find your groups.

 Sharing the Public Portal

-Once the group reaches the Confirmed stage, copy the portal link from the group detail page and share it with the group contact.
-They can forward it to participants.
+Once the group reaches the Confirmed stage, click the external link button in the group header to open the portal.
+Share this link with the group contact, who can forward it to participants.

 How It Connects

-• Orders — Orders are associated with groups.
-Adding or removing orders updates the group's financial totals and participant counts.
+• Orders -- Orders are associated with groups.
+Adding or removing orders updates the group's financial totals, participant counts, and readiness score.

 On this page